 With this approach, five training and fifty test queries have been generated for use in the task.
-[TODO: Liadh: have we done such a filtering this year?
-Not that I'm aware of]

-Translated Topics For the purposes of Task 3b, the original topics in English were manually translated into Czech, German, and French.
+Translated Topics For the purpose of Task 3b, the original topics in English were manually translated into Czech, German, and French.
 Based on our previous experience with manual translation of medical user queries [17, 18] the translation was performed in three phases: First, the topics were translated from English to the target languages by medical experts (one translator per language, not necessarily native speakers but fluent in the target languages).
 Second, the translations were reviewed by language experts (native speakers or people with a university degree in that language) and any language-related issues (typos, grammar, etc.) were resolved.
 Third, any terminology issues were consulted with the original translators and resolved together with the language experts.

-We asked the translators (and reviewers) to produce translations which grammatically correct, preserve meaning and use terminology adequate to the technical level of the original topic descriptions.
+We asked the translators (and reviewers) to produce translations while grammatically correct, preserve meaning and use terminology adequate to the technical level of the original topic descriptions.
 Unlike the original topics, the resulting translations do not contain any grammatical errors and typos.